g3rr1c/g3rr1c.github.io/projects/studyAbroad.md

 I participated in a year long study abroad

 HOw was this a project?
+  had to present multiple projects in front of large crowds perform utilize communication skills with students of different backgrounds despite language barriers had to learn more independence with navigating a foreign country

 I had to adapt to a new environment i had to coordinate